Who we are

-It’s reassuring to have life insurance – but only if you’re confident about the insurer you’ve chosen.
+It’s reassuring to have life insurance, but only if you’re confident about who you've chosen to partner with.
 So allow us to reassure you with some background about ourselves.

 - We aim to explain everything in plain English, so you can make an informed decision without having to translate jargon.

 - We provide tools and information so you can assess your needs and find the cover that’s best suited to you.

 Our website provides general information about our products and services to help you make choices when it comes to protecting the things in life that really matter.
 The information doesn’t take into account your personal circumstances, needs or goals and is not intended to be financial advice.

 If you'd require personalised financial advice, we encourage you to seek this from a registered Financial Adviser.

 Asteron Life Limited has been given an A+ financial strength rating by Standard & Poor’s.

 |AAA||An insurer rated ‘AAA’ has extremely strong financial security characteristics.
 ‘AAA’ is the highest insurer financial strength rating assigned by Standard & Poor‘s.|

 |AA||An insurer rated ‘AA’ has very strong financial security characteristics, differing only slightly from those rated higher.|